-Okay, It’s been 4years since I released Cursed by Fire, Book 1 in my blood and magic series which was original released Jan 2015.
+Okay, It’s been 4years since I released Cursed by Fire, Book 1 in my blood and magic series which was originally released Jan 2015.

 When Cursed by Fire was first launched, it was met with mixed reviews and being the newbie author that I was at the time, I decided to duck my head and pray that things would all blow over but seriously, it’s like this shit never dies so I’m going to openly address it because I’m just SO—OVER—HEARING—ABOUT—IT!!!

-In my Blood & Magic series I use the term Lyc-V. I use this term as an abbreviate for the lycanthropy virus (commonly known as the werewolf virus
+In my Blood & Magic series I use the term Lyc-V. I use this term as an abbreviation for the lycanthropy virus (commonly known as the werewolf virus)

 There just so happens to be a very well known author pair who also uses the term Lyc-V in their novels as an abbreviation for what I believe is a unique to them virus, the Lycos virus.

 Now let me prefix this post by stating that the authors I am referring to are brilliant, talented authors and I in no way, shape, or form have any animosity towards them nor any desire in pointing fingers, blaming anyone for the heat that’s been sent my way, or anything along those lines.

 With that out of the way, let’s ask the question that seems to keep popping up.